Gmanicus/Sanctum-Map-System/README.md

 # Sanctum-Map-System
 Map system for the Discord game [Sanctum](https://discord.gg/CBWkESc).
 Although it is currently not in use, it is a fully functional Node.JS, image generated map with item, movement, session systems, and more built in.
+Feel free to use it for whatever you need.
+Credit me as "Geek Overdrive Studio".

 ![img](https://cdn.discordapp.com/attachments/501586132375568399/520047743612223488/dungeon.png)